gavinbm/The-Ecosystem/README.txt

-  - This was hosted on a Linode server but I had to remove it to use that server for my job as this projet was originally just used as a testing ground for features that we wanted to add to that site
+  - This was hosted on a Linode server but I had to remove it to use that server for my job as this projet was originally just used as a testing ground for features we were working on
   - Apache's request handling is a dumpster fire so Nginx it is

 Account system - Finished 9/14/2020